reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 # Team Violet's Members
  - Adrian Alvarez:
->Hi, my name is Adrian Alvarez, I'm part of Team Violet 1 and I'm responsible for
->the 3D designs used in the robot.
-My expectations of this competition are to learn
-> and to test my skills in robotics.
+>Hi, my name is Adrian Alvarez, I'm part of Team Violet 1 and I'm responsible for the 3D designs used in the robot.
+My expectations of this competition are to learn and to test my skills in robotics.
  - Reinaldo Belmonte:
+>eee
  - Jose Zambrano:
+>ttt

 # Hardware Design